Northern Ireland Women’s Football Team – Matches

 Although the below list is incomplete, it’s clear that for much of the 1990s and the first half of the 2000s the Irish Football Association did not deign to put a team out.

-It’s not known if these players were put under the same sort of pressure as their male counterparts like Darron Gibson and James McClean.
-Or if it helped provoke the Irish Football Association (IFA) into finally doing the bare minimum and resurrecting their own women’s team.
+But perhaps in some small way it helped provoke the Irish Football Association (IFA) into finally doing the bare minimum and resurrecting their own women’s team.

 The IFA made a costly legal challenge to Northern-born male players turning out for the Republic, which eventually ended in total and humiliating defeat at the Court of Arbitration for Sport (CAS).